Alan Zinter

-Career

 Playing career

 Zinter played for the Arizona Wildcats baseball team, and in 1988 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was a 1st round draft choice (24th overall) by the New York Mets in 1989 as a catcher, but eventually moved to first base.
 He played in the minors for fourteen years, including one season in the Dominican winter league for the Cibao Giants in 1996 and one season in Japan for the Seibu Lions in 1999, before finally getting a call-up with the Houston Astros in 2002.
 His first hit was a home run off Scott Williamson and he batted .136 (6 for 44).
 In 2004, he earned another call-up with the Arizona Diamondbacks, doing slightly better hitting .206 (7 for 34).

 Zinter played in 2006 with the Round Rock Express, the Triple-A affiliate of the Houston Astros, but mostly as a pinch hitter and a defensive replacement.
 In 2007, Zinter played for the Somerset Patriots of the independent Atlantic League.